How Modern Glass is Made

 Sand, Sodium Carbonate & Calcium Oxide

-- 1 Sand is the main ingredient, largely because of the silica it holds within.
-Silica forms the backbone of glass while helping to lend it the expected hardness, but the drawback is that it has an extremely high melting point of 2000 degrees Celsius.
+- Sand: sand is the main ingredient, largely because of the silica it holds within.
+Silica forms the backbone of glass while helping to lend it hardness, but the drawback is that it has an extremely high melting point of 2000 degrees Celsius.

-- 2 The second ingredient, sodium carbonate, helps tend to that.
+- Sodium carbonate: the second ingredient, sodium carbonate, helps tend to that.
 By lowering silica's melting point to half of what it would normally take, the glass-making process becomes much easier.

-- 3 The downside is that it makes the finished glass water soluble, so the calcium oxide extracted from limestone nullifies that effect.
+- Calcium oxide: the downside is that it makes the finished glass water soluble, so the calcium oxide extracted from limestone nullifies that effect.

 Other Materials can also be Used to Change Glass Properties

-The mix of those three ingredients forms the basis of glass.
-Even so, it's possible to change the properties of the final product by using other elements and chemicals as additives.
+It's possible to change the properties of the final glass product by using other elements and chemicals as additives.

-- Depending on the oxide used, it's even possible to give glass a range of different colors for various bottles' use.
+- Other oxides: Depending on the oxide used, it's even possible to give glass a range of different colors for various bottles' use.

 The Glass-Making Process